datagovuk/ckanext-redmine/README.md

  * API_KEY - The API key of a user with permission to create issues, this can be found at /my/account on your installation, you should click 'Show' underneath the API access key section on the right.

  * PROJECT_NAME - This is the short name of the project, for instance a project called "Issues Test" will end up with a short-name like issues-test.
 You can see this in the browser address bar when you visit it in redmine.

+  * EMAIL - The email address of a user (or several) to be notified when
+contact fails

 ## Future